The Ultimate Glossary of Drug Regulatory Terms for Canada

 CTA-N: Changes that do not meet the criteria for a CTA-A, which may be implemented immediately, but Health Canada must be informed in writing, within 15 calendar days of the day of the change.

-Globally harmonized Submission format that is accepted by many regions, in an effort to avoid the need to compile different registration dossiers for different regulatory authorities.
+A common technical document is a globally harmonized Submission format that is accepted by many regions, in an effort to avoid the need to compile different registration dossiers for different regulatory authorities.
 The CTD format was adopted by Health Canada in 2003.

 The location where clinical trial-related activities are conducted.

-CTSIF – Clinical Trial Site Information Form
+What is a Clinical Trial Site Information Form – CTSIF?

 Form that is required to be completed and submitted to Health Canada by the sponsor or its representative for each clinical trial site, prior to commencement of the clinical trial or implementation of a Clinical Trial Application-Amendment, at that site.

-An eight (8) digit numerical code assigned to each drug product approved under the Food and Drugs Act and Regulations (except for Schedule C drugs – radiopharmaceuticals).
+A drug identification number is an eight (8) digit numerical code assigned to each drug product approved under the Food and Drugs Act and Regulations (except for Schedule C drugs – radiopharmaceuticals).
 A DIN identifies the following product characteristics: manufacturer, brand name, medicinal ingredient(s), strength of medicinal ingredient(s), pharmaceutical form, route of administration.

-DINA – Application for a DIN
+What is an Application for a DIN – DINA?

 When a product is not subject to Division 8 of the Food and Drug Regulations, the application is called a DIN submission.